 For example, giving each feature branch their own color can help clarify your diagram.
 To change the colors of shapes or lines in your diagram, just click on them and then click on the Edit Shape Properties icon in the menu that appears.

 Here’s the final workflow diagram.
 To use this gitflow diagram example as template to visualize your own workflow, open our Gitflow Diagram Template in Gliffy.

 If you have multiple releases and multiple teams, you may need to adopt a different branching strategy to guide your developers.
-Whatever strategy works best for your team, make sure you've got a clear way to describe it so that your developers can avoid merge conflicts and work efficiently.
+Whatever strategy works best for your team, make sure you've got a clear way to describe it so that your developers can avoid merge conflicts, improve productivity, and collaborate efficiently.